Faylixe/option/README.md

 }
 ```

-All we have to do is to annotated application class attributes with @Optionable and calls
+All we have to do is to annotate application class attributes with ``@Optionable`` and calls
-bootstrap() methods using CLI args and the job is done !
+_bootstrap(String [])_ methods using CLI provided args and the job is done !
 Running such application will only
 consist in following command :

 ```bash